 The neck ties, made in both skinny and regular widths, have a traditional horsehair lining to give the knot a firm grip.
 The bow ties are made with an adjustable neck band and a clasp.
 They are designed to be self tied, but can be purchased pre-tied.
 All neck ties and bow ties are shipped in white gift boxes, to keep them wrinkle free.

 These are made from the same hand dyed silk as the scarves, and are hand cut and sewn.
 Most are made from silk pieces left from scarf dyeing.

 Rosettes are made in two sizes.
 The larger ones, 3 inches across, are mounted on either a pin or an alligator hair clip.
 The clips can be worn in the hair and are especially beautiful clipped to a color coordinated silk scarf.

 The smaller rosettes are about 1 3/4 inches across, and are mounted on either a small snap barrette, or a black elastic band.
 These are best worn in hair, and while often worn by adults, make wonderful gifts for children (who can also wear the elastics on their wrists.)

 The hand dyed scrunchies are machine sewn and can be bought either on regular size elastic or extra stretchy elastic for thick hair.

 All scrunchies and rosettes are shipped in small white gift boxes, to keep their shape intact.

 My studio is in our environmentally friendly home.
 The sun from the solar panels on our roof powers our electricity and the hot water I use to dye my work.
+We now have heat pumps that use electricity for heating and cooling our house.
 I use environmentally safe materials in every step of my process.
 Nothing is wasted!
 I use remnants of hand dyed fabric to make rosettes, scrunchies and other items.
 The hand dyed silks that I keep from previous seasons inspire use as raw material in new work.